Medication Mistakes That Could Be Making You Sick

 Taking meds with—or without—food

 The directions on the prescriptions are not just suggestions.
 “For some medications, food, or certain types of food, will affect how the drug is absorbed from the stomach into the body,” Young says.
-Some may be absorbed too slowly or not as fully with food, such as the osteoporosis med Fosamax or the thyroid drug Synthroid.
+Some may be absorbed too slowly or not as fully with food, such as the osteoporosis medication, Fosamax, or the thyroid drug Synthroid.
 So, take them on an empty stomach or within a certain period of time before you eat again.
 “On the other hand, some medications may irritate the stomach, such as NSAIDs including ibuprofen, and are best taken with food to minimize any irritation,” Young says.
-Read the label or ask your pharmacist if you should take your medication with or without food.
+Read the label or ask your pharmacist if you should take your meds with or without food.

 Not avoiding specific foods

 Even if you take your meds with a meal, you may not realize you should avoid some foods.
 “Certain antibiotics should not be taken with calcium-containing food or [calcium-containing] OTC drugs, which will affect how they are absorbed by the body,” says Dave Walker, RPh, medical advisory board member, MedShadow Foundation.
-“Calcium can actually inactivate antibiotics, including tetracycline and doxycycline.”
-Drugs that are affected by a high-fat meal include Viagra and Lunesta, Young says.
+“Calcium can actually inactivate antibiotics, including tetracycline and doxycycline” adds Walker.
 Plus, “the metabolism of several medications, including statins, is affected by the enzymes in grapefruit juice,” Walker says.
-Ask your pharmacist if there are any food interactions to avoid with your medication.
+Ask your pharmacist if there are any food interactions to avoid with your meds.

 Mixing meds inappropriately

-Your medication could also be making you sick.
-It could be because you’re inadvertently counteracting or doubling up on meds—and this includes over-the-counter (OTC) drugs, vitamins, and herbal supplements.
+Your meds could also be making you sick.
+It could be because you’re inadvertently counteracting or doubling up on meds—and this includes OTC drugs, vitamins, and herbal supplements.
 “The interaction can increase or decrease the effectiveness of the medicines, cause unexpected side effects, or increase the risk of known side effects,” says Michael J. Gaunt, PharmD, medication safety analyst, editor, ISMP Medication Safety Alert!
 Community/Ambulatory Care Edition at the Institute for Safe Medication Practices (ISMP).
 For example, some meds should not be taken at the same time as antacids because the absorption may be changed by the reduction in stomach acid, Young says.

 Not getting a med schedule from your doctor